-We believe that our existing portfolio of Magna-tenanted properties provides a level of stability for our business.
-We intend to continue to fortify our relationship with Magna, including selective investment in our Magna-tenanted properties.
-Our 21 largest properties (those greater than 300,000 square feet) are occupied exclusively by Magna in locations around the world.
-The special purpose attributes of these properties cause them to have a higher risk profile but they also present the opportunity for an enhanced and stable rental income stream.
-See "- Business and Operations of Magna, Our Principal Tenant".
-Granite is engaged in growth opportunities with Magna that include the improvement and expansion of certain facilities currently owned by Granite.
+Granite believes that its existing portfolio of Magna-tenanted properties provides a level of stability for its business.
+Granite's 12 special purpose properties are occupied exclusively by Magna in locations throughout Canada, the United States, Austria and Germany.
+The special purpose attributes of these properties cause them to have a higher risk profile, but they also present the opportunity for a stable and, relative to modern logistics/distribution warehouse and multi-purpose properties, an enhanced rental income stream.
+See "- Business and Operations of Magna, Granite's Principal Tenant".